-- The Principal, about a decision to suspend a student for less than three days. - The Area Supervisor, about a decision to suspend a student for more than three days from a particular school. - The Executive Director, about a recommendation to exclude a student from a Brisbane Catholic Education school (Executive Director, Brisbane Catholic Education, GPO Box 1201, Brisbane, QLD 4001).
+- The Principal, about a decision to suspend a student for less than five days. - The Senior Leader, about a decision to suspend a student for more than six days from a particular school.
+The Senior Leader gathers any additional information to respond to appeal and allows the student/family to consider this information and to provide a response.
+The Senior Leader then confirms, varies or sets aside the decision to suspend the student following consideration of the appeal.

-3.9 BULLYING AND CYBERBULLYING
+BULLYING AND CYBERBULLYING 3.9